janneyk/calendars-data/README.md

 This repository contains the R code and raw data for the research article:

 > **How to build a calendar: A global survey of calendars reveals constraints on their evolution**
-> (Janne Yrjö-Koskinen, Helena Miton & Olivier Morin, 2026)
+> by Janne Yrjö-Koskinen, Helena Miton & Olivier Morin (2026)

 ## Repository contents